unbindapp/unbind-api/README.md

 - Go 1.24 or higher
 - Docker Compose
 - [Dex IDP](https://dexidp.io) binary installed in $PATH
-- Currently, there must be an `unbind-system` namespace for unbind to operate in.

 1. Clone the repository
 2. Run `docker-compose up -d` to start dependencies (postgres, valkey, etc.)